Particular/docs.particular.net/nservicebus/operations/installers.md

  - nservicebus/nservicebus-installers
 ---

-Installers ensure that endpoint specific artifacts (e.g. queues, directories, databases etc) are installed and configured at endpoint startup install time.
+Installers ensure that endpoint-specific artifacts (e.g. queues, directories, databases etc) are installed and configured when the endpoint is started.

 ## Running installers